flipkart-incubator/ranger/README.md

 Ranger is a high level service discovery framework built on Zookeeper.
 The framework brings the following to the table:
   - Support of sharding of the service provider nodes
-  - Support for healthcheck of service provider nodes
+  - Support for monitoring of service provider nodes
   - Provides type-safe generic interface for integration with support for custom serializers and deserializers
   - Provides simple ways to plug in custom shard and node selection
   - Fault tolerant client side discovery with a combination of watchers and polling on watched nodes